Sample program for 5 days/4 nights

 (350 km/217 mls)

 A day to visit three of Iceland's most famous spots: Gullfoss waterfall, Geyser hot springs, and Þingvellir National Park.
-Gullfoss, "the golden falls", is a double waterfall that tumbles 34 meters into the Hvítá river and attracts tourists and travelers all year.
+Gullfoss, "the golden falls", is a double waterfall that tumbles 34 meters into the Hvítá river and attracts tourists and travellers all year.
 You see the steam from the Geysir geothermal fields as you arrive.
 There are a variety of hot springs and bubbling pools.
 The original geyser is now dormant and has been replaced by Strokkur, "the Churn", which erupts at 5-10 minute intervals.
 Next stop is the ancient Viking Parliament area of Þingvellir National Park, a UNESCO world heritage site.
 The Þingvellir area is part of a fissure zone running through Iceland, situated on the tectonic plate boundaries of the Mid-Atlantic Ridge.
 The faults and fissures make evident the rifting of the earth's crust.
 Our route brings us to the bottom of the picturesque Hvalfjörður fjord and on a gravel road over a small mountain ridge, passing farms and summer cottages.
 We continue to West Iceland, reaching Borgarfjörður, known as Iceland's Saga Valley because of its many important historical events.
 The Hraunfossar waterfalls, "the lava falls", are exceptionally beautiful.
-The water seems to magically appear from underneath the lava cascading over a long and moss covered lava wall, falling into a bright turquoise-colored river originated from the glacier Langjökull.
+The water seems to magically appear from underneath the lava cascading over a long and moss-covered lava wall, falling into a bright turquoise-coloured river originated from the glacier Langjökull.
 The next stop is at Deildartungahver, Europe's most powerful hot spring concerning the volume of water produced.
 The water that flows here is boiling and sizzling.
 Before we reach our overnight location in Borgarnes, West Iceland, we visit a local family and their horse farm, where you will be able to hug an Icelandic horse or take a selfie with your new friend.
 The family members tell us about living and farming in rural Iceland.

 Day 4: SNÆFELLSNES PENINSULA